 Nothing reheats quite as well as soup, making it perfect for meal prep.
 A creamy combo of red lentils and tomato makes this soup both healthy and affordable.
 This recipe is grain-free, gluten-free, and vegan (use vegetable stock).
 Add some spices to give it a little punch and top with a dollop of creme fraiche or sour cream if desired.
 Store in containers with very tight lids to keep any soup from escaping during transport.

 Rice bowls are good on-the-go meals since they are usually eaten at room temperature.
 Brown rice is mixed with homemade spinach pesto and topped with a soft-boiled egg, radicchio, avocado, and crumbled feta.
-Leave off the cheese if you're vegan.
 Everything can be prepped ahead of time—including the eggs.
+For extra flavor, try using a kimchi egg.
 Store the rice and peeled, whole egg in a container with the radicchio and feta in separate containers.
 Top with avocado just before eating.